nterreri/thesis/report/chapter1.md

 Berger, 2016; Knowledge@Wharton, 2016; Finextra Research, 2016; Yuan, 2016; French, 2016).
-With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces (Viv, 2016; Dillet, 2016).
+With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces (Viv Labs, 2016; Dillet, 2016).
 Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" products.
-Among these are BloomsburyAI (founded at UCL) and bespoken companies such as Google and Microsoft (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016).
+Among these are BloomsburyAI (founded at UCL) and other companies such as Google and Microsoft (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016).
-This appears indicative of the fact that chatbot and natural language processing technologies have reached a level of maturity comparable to that achieved years ago by haptic technology, that we find almost ubiquitously in human-computer interfaces and everyday use of computing devices today.
+This appears indicative of the fact that chatbot and natural language processing technologies are reaching a level of maturity comparable to that achieved years ago by haptic technology, that we find almost ubiquitously in human-computer interfaces and everyday use of computing devices today.